Find Affordable College Courses

 After completing their Bachelor's Degree, journalism graduates from MSU Denver carry an average student debt load of $28,509.

-University of Northern Colorado landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree journalism programs.
-Located in the city of Greeley, University of Northern Colorado is a public college with a fairly large student population.
+With a ranking of #7, University of Northern Colorado did quite well on this year’s most popular schools for journalism students working on their bachelor’s degree.
+Located in the city of Greeley, University of Northern Colorado is a public school with a fairly large student population.

 Of the 23 students majoring in journalism at University of Northern Colorado, 52% are male and 48% are female.